aquaULB/solving_pde_mooc/notebooks/01_Introduction/01_01_ToolkitSetup.md

 > The [.bashrc][12] file is a script file that’s executed when a user logs in.
 The file itself contains a series of configurations for the terminal session.
 This includes setting up or enabling: coloring, completion, shell history, command aliases, and more.

-So that each time you start new terminal session, this commans will execute.
+So that each time you start a new terminal session, this command will be executed.
 To open .bashrc with in-terminal text editor you can type:

     vi .bashrc